SSWConsulting/SSW.Rules.Content/rules/choose-azure-services/rule.md

 # Example Scenario
 These questions can be applied to any scenario, but here is one example:

+Let's say you have an learning management system running as a React SPA and it stores information about companies, users, learning modules, learning items.
+Additionally users can upload rich text notes or images about each module as needed.

-Let's say you have an auctions website running a React SPA and a scheduled job that runs daily, picks up all the customer data and puts it into a database for reporting.
+It also has a scheduled job that runs daily, picks up all the user data and puts it into a database for reporting.
+This database for reporting needs to be able to store data from many different sources and process billions of records.

 ## Where to run the app